ColtG-py/PokeScanner/README.md

 2. Navigate to your Tesseract-OCR tessdata folder:
 `C:\Program Files\Tesseract-OCR\tessdata`

-3. Drop `pokemon.traineddata` into this folder.
+3. Drop `tesseract-config/pokemon.traineddata` into this folder.

 4. Verify this worked by running:
 `tesseract --list-langs`